-Modern business demands have stretched traditional network architectures to their limits, making networking taps a necessity for maximizing visibility.
+Modern business demands have stretched traditional network architectures to their limits, making network TAP devices a necessity for maximizing visibility.
 Data volumes coming into and flowing out of your network continue to increase exponentially.

 Without the right visibility solutions in place, you risk cybersecurity tools overlooking malicious packets and monitoring tools failing to identify performance issues.
-This guide explains the basics of networking taps—what they are, what they do, the tap vs. span debate, and how to choose the best taps for your needs.
+This guide explains the basics of network TAP devices —what they are, what they do, the TAP vs. SPAN debate, and how to choose the best network TAP device for your needs.

 A networking TAP is an external network device that enables port mirroring and creates copies of traffic for use by various monitoring devices.
-These devices are introduced at a point in the path of the network that requires observation, copying data IP packets and sending them to a network monitoring tool.
-Choosing the points where networking taps are necessary depends on your reasons for observation—data gathering, analysis, general monitoring for saturation and latency, intrusion detection, etc. Networking TAP can collect and mirror data traffic from low Ethernet transfer rates of 1 Gigabit s per second (Gbit/s) up to 100Gb and to the latest 400Gb.
+These devices are introduced at a point in the path of the network that requires observation, copying data IP packets, and sending them to a network monitoring tool.
+Choosing the points where network TAP devices are necessary depends on your reasons for observation—data gathering, analysis, general monitoring for saturation and latency, intrusion detection, etc. Network TAP devices can collect and mirror data traffic from low Ethernet transfer rates of 1 Gigabit s per second (Gbit/s) up to 100Gb and to the latest 400Gb.

-While these devices tap into traffic, networking taps do not modify the flow of packets in any way, regardless of data traffic rate.
+While these devices tap into traffic, network TAP devices do not modify the flow of packets in any way, regardless of data traffic rate.
 That means network traffic is unaffected by monitoring and port mirroring, which is critical for maintaining the integrity of data as it is routed to security and analysis tools.

-These out of band scenarios ensure monitoring is performed on copies of traffic by devices external to the network, enabling your networking tap to act as an unobtrusive observer.
+These out of band scenarios ensure monitoring is performed on copies of traffic by devices external to the network, enabling your network TAP device to act as an unobtrusive observer.
 By feeding copies of data to any/all attached devices, you get full visibility at the network point.
-In the case that a networking tap or monitoring device fails, you know that traffic flow will remain unaffected, ensuring the operating system remains secure and available.
+In the case that a network TAP device or monitoring device fails, you know that traffic flow will remain unaffected, ensuring the operating system remains secure and available.

-While the overall objective of a networking tap is always to provide access to data packets without interrupting traffic flow across the wire, these visibility solutions can address more advanced scenarios, too.
-The need to monitor tools ranging from next-gen firewalls to data leakage protection, application performance monitoring, SIEM, digital forensics, IPS, IDS, and more has forced networking taps to evolve.
+While the overall objective of a network TAP device. is always to provide access to data packets without interrupting traffic flow across the wire, these visibility solutions can address more advanced scenarios, too.
+The need to monitor tools ranging from next-gen firewalls to data leakage protection, application performance monitoring, SIEM, digital forensics, IPS, IDS, and more has forced network TAP devices to evolve.

-In addition to providing complete copies of traffic and maintaining availability, modern networking taps can address three key use cases.
+In addition to providing complete copies of traffic and maintaining availability, modern network TAP devices can address three key use cases.

-Just because a networking tap can create a 100% copy of data packets at a certain point doesn’t mean that every monitoring and security tool needs to see it all.
+Just because a network TAP device can create a 100% copy of data packets at a certain point doesn’t mean that every monitoring and security tool needs to see it all.
 Streaming traffic in real time to all network monitoring and security tools will only result in oversubscription, hurting the performing of the tools and your network in the process.

-Putting the right networking taps in place can help filter packets when routing to monitoring tools, distributing the right data to the right out-of-band tools.
+Putting the right network TAP devices in place can help filter packets when routing to monitoring tools, distributing the right data to the right out-of-band tools.
 Examples of such tools include Intrusion Detection systems (IDS), Data Loss Prevention (DLP), Security Information and Event Management (SIEM), forensics analysis and many more.

 As network monitoring and security demands increase, network engineers must find ways to accomplish more with existing IT budgets.
 But at a certain point, you can’t keep adding new appliances to the stack and increasing the complexity of the network.
 Maximizing the utilization of your monitoring and security tools is essential.

-Networking taps can help by aggregating multiple network traffic flows (both eastbound and westbound), sending the data packets to attached devices through a single port.
+Network TAP devices can help by aggregating multiple network traffic flows (both eastbound and westbound), sending the data packets to attached devices through a single port.
 Deploying visibility tools this way will reduce the number of monitoring tools you need.
-As East-West data traffic in data center and between data centers keep on rising, requirement for networking taps is critical to keep visibility across all dimensional flow of high capacity data.
+As East-West data traffic in data center and between data centers keep on rising, the requirement for network TAP devices is critical to keep visibility across all dimensional flow of high capacity data.

 In-line security devices can effectively block malicious activity from affecting network performance or enabling data breaches.
 But placing any monitoring or security appliances in-line creates points of failure across your network, which is a problem given demands for high availability.

-Each of these use cases are critical for maintaining 100% network visibility under modern business demands.
-However, there is still some resistance from network engineers to shift from SPAN ports to network taps.
-The networking tap vs. SPAN port debate continues, but there are clear reasons to make the shift if you want to maximize visibility.
+Each of these use cases is critical for maintaining 100% network visibility under modern business demands.
+However, there is still some resistance from network engineers to shift from SPAN ports to network TAP devices.
+The network TAP device vs. SPAN port debate continues, but there are clear reasons to make the shift if you want to maximize visibility.

-The networking tap vs. SPAN debate is nothing new.
+The networking TAP vs. SPAN debate is nothing new.
 For years, network engineers have used switch port analyzer (SPAN) ports for networking monitoring purposes.
-Like networking taps, SPAN ports serve the function of mirroring traffic on your network and sending it to out-of-band security tools like network recorders and analyzers.
+Like network TAP devices, SPAN ports serve the function of mirroring traffic on your network and sending it to out-of-band security tools like network recorders and analyzers.
 They are configured via a network enterprise switch with port mirroring capabilities.
 These dedicated ports take mirrored copies of network traffic off of managed switches to send to security tools.

 There may not seem like much of a difference between SPAN port capabilities and the networking taps that passively split traffic flowing from the network to security and monitoring tools.
 However, trying to keep pace with modern networking demands with SPAN ports is a mistake.

-When considering the networking tap vs. SPAN port debate, there are six main reasons why taps are the superior option.
+When considering the network TAP device vs. SPAN port debate, there are five main reasons why taps are the superior option.

 When you rely on SPAN ports for visibility, you have to deal with the fact that they delete packets that are corrupt and ones that are below the minimum size.
-By modifying the traffic flow and prioritizing certain packets, security and monitoring tools connected to SPAN ports fail to receive all traffic.
-This is further complicated by the way SPAN ports aggregate RX and TX traffic on a single port, increasingly the likelihood for dropped packets.
+By modifying the traffic flow and prioritizing certain packets, security, and monitoring tools connected to SPAN ports fail to receive all traffic.
+This is further complicated by the way SPAN ports aggregate RX and TX traffic on a single port, increasing the likelihood of dropped packets.

-With networking taps, you capture all bi-directional traffic delivered on every single destination port—including port errors and regardless of size.
+With network TAP devices, you capture all bi-directional traffic delivered on every single destination port—including port errors and regardless of size.